mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 81:
+This version adds the ability to load/export/write the wheeled vheicles.
+You can NOT write the chassis of the wheeled tanks however.
+If you have a serious need for this feature contact me.
+This is a lot of work I am not willing to do with out getting paid for the work.

 ## Version 80:
 I Fixed yet another bug in the camouflage.